krakenrf/krakensdr_doa/README.md

 Once the EEPROM is flashed you can run the code.

 Go into the ~/krakensdr folder and run the ./kraken_doa_start.sh script.
 This will automatically start the DAQ and DoA DSP software.
-After a minute or so you should be able to go to a device on your network, and using a browser browse to the web interface at PI4IP_ADDR:8050.
+After a minute or so you should be able to go to a device on your network, and using a browser browse to the web interface at krakensdr:8050.
+If hostnames are not supported on your network, you can connect via PI4_IP_ADDRESS:8050.

 The image is currently set up for the KerberosSDR, but you may wish to double check the "Advanced DAQ Settings" by clicking on that checkbox.
 Ensure that the # RX channels is set to 4, and the "Calibration Track Mode" is set to "No Tracking".
 For the first run we don't recommend making any changes, but if you do, or use one of the preconfig files, ensure that you set these settings back for the KerberosSDR.
 Clicking on "Reconfigure & Restart DAQ Chain" will restart the system with the changes.